cdurri/react-book-store-app/README.md

 To get started developing right away:

+* clone the project to your local machine using the following command on the command line: `git clone https://github.com/cdurri/react-myreads-app.git`
 * install all project dependencies with `npm install`
 * start the development server with `npm start`